Training Center Cape May announces HS1 Elizabeth Little as 2020 Enlisted Person of the Year

-Petty Officer 1st Class Elizabeth Little, a health services technician at U.S. Coast Guard Training Center Cape May, N.J., pauses her daily schedule to take a portrait in the Samuel J. Call health service center, March 12, 2021.
-Little was recognized as the training center’s Enlisted Person of the Year for her dedication and devotion to the service at the training center’s medical clinic in 2020.
-(U.S. Coast Guard photo by Petty Officer 2nd Class Shannon Kearney)
+Petty Officer First Class Elizabeth Little, a health services technician at U.S. Coast Guard Training Center (TRACEN) Cape MAY, N.J., was selected as the Enlisted Person of the Year for the training center and received an achievement medal at an All-Hands event for the Health Safety and Work-Life personnel on base, March 1, 2021.

+Little was recognized for her superior performance of duty while assigned to TRACEN Cape May’s Health, Safety, and Work-Life Regional Practice center from January 2020 to December 2020.
+She demonstrated exceptional leadership as the supervisor for the clinic’s outpatient department, which required oversight, management, and scheduling for 10 public health officers, seven corpsmen, and six civilian employees and contractors.

+In addition, Little also comprehensively and skillfully handled the medical records for the training center, which required managing and organizing of over 3,505 patient folders.

 |Date Taken: